Artem-Bohush/Slider-module_nativeJS/README.md

     </div>
   </div>
 ```
 Next step - add slider.js to you project and import this module.
-Then just call a function with passing corresponding classes to it.
-Like this:
+Then just call a function with passing corresponding classes to it:
 ```
 slider('slider-item', 'prev', 'next', 'slider-dots', 'dot')
 ```